‘This Is Us’ Fans Starting To Turn On Toby, And It Has To Do With Jack’s Death

 — Bellajewels (@Bellajewels) March 8, 2017

 There’s no telling how the news will affect Kate and Toby’s already strained relationship.
-While fans wait to find out, Refinery29 pointed out some inconsistencies within their storylines, especially when it comes to their jobs.
+While fans wait to find out, Refinery 29 pointed out some inconsistencies within their storylines, especially when it comes to their jobs.

 In particular, it doesn’t look like Toby and Kate have real jobs on This Is Us.
 Kate worked as a personal assistant when she returned home over the holidays but was forced to stay home after Toby had his heart attack.
 She then went on a wellness retreat, though it isn’t clear if she got fired or if her boss allows for that kind of time off.

-Viewers have no idea what Toby does for a living.
-Fans have made all kinds of guesses, but the show has yet to reveal any details about his job.
+We have no idea what Toby does for a living.
+Fans have made all kinds of guesses but the show has yet to reveal any details about his job.
 Is he a writer?
 Is he living off the residuals of a past job?
 Fans can only hope the finale clears some of this up.

 According to the Daily Herald, one of the biggest questions going into the finale is how Jack really died.
-The series has dropped hints about Jack’s death throughout the season, but nothing seems to fit.
+The series has dropped hints about Jack’s death throughout the season, but nothing seems to fit all the pieces.
 It isn’t known if the truth will be revealed in the finale, but it’s clear that it will be another emotional episode.

 Need an excuse to get out of work after last night's #ThisIsUs?
 Milo has your back. ????Milo Ventimiglia